AF-1/lms-dynamicplaylistcreator/README.md

 You <b>can't</b> migrate dynamic playlist definitions from the <i>SQLPlayList</i> plugin to <i>Dynamic Playlist <b>Creator</b></i>.
 They are based on templates which are different from the ones that DPLC uses.
 </p></details><br>

-<details><summary>»<b>Can you translate DPLC into my language?</b>«</summary><br><p>
+<details><summary>»<b>Can this plugin be <i>displayed in my language?</b>«</summary><br><p>
-This plugin will not be localized because the parameter and value names in the template are hard-coded.
+This plugin will not be localized because the parameter and value names in the templates are hard-coded.
 And a halfway localized version is worse than a non-localized one.
 </p></details><br>
 <br>

-[^1]:inspired by and based on Erland's SQLPlayList
-[^2]: The screenshots might not correspond to the UI of the latest release in every detail.
+[^1]: The screenshots might not correspond to the UI of the latest release in every detail.